About the University - Undergraduate

 The mission of the graduate programs emanates from and extends the mission of Saint Peter’s University.
 The graduate programs build on the University’s strengths and are responsive to the educational needs of adults who wish to acquire graduate degrees to remain competitive in their chosen careers or to embark upon career changes.
 Saint Peter’s University currently offers eleven degree programs: Master of Arts in Education, Master of Arts in Strategic Communication, Master of Business Administration, Master of Public Administration, Master of Science in Accountancy, Master of Science in Cyber Security, Master of Science in Data Science with a concentration in Business Analytics, Master of Science in Nursing, Doctorate in Educational Leadership (K-12), Doctorate in Educational Leadership (Higher Education), and Doctorate in Nursing Practice.
 Graduate programs may be offered on either campus, at corporate sites, or at selected school districts.

-Master of Arts in Education offers concentrations in Educational Leadership, School Counseling, Reading, Teaching, and Special Education.
+Master of Arts in Education offers concentrations in Educational Leadership, Higher Education, Pre-School-3, School Counseling, Reading, Teaching, and Special Education.
 The Master of Arts in Education also offers a program of teacher preparation leading to certification as a K-6 elementary teacher, 6-8 middle school teacher, or 9-12 secondary teacher for individuals who hold a baccalaureate or master’s degree, but who have not yet pursued a program in teacher education.
 In addition, a qualified teacher can pursue certification as a Principal, Supervisor, School Business Administrator, or Reading Specialist.

 Master of Arts in Strategic Communication prepares students for positions in public relations, public relations management, advertising, and corporate communication.
 Students will gain the knowledge needed to advance their careers within corporations and non-profit agencies, and gain insight into evolving social media technology’s impact on corporate communications.